 Difficulty

-We grade the Via Alpina as a Black3, making it one of our hardest treks.
+We grade the Via Alpina as a Purple4, making it one of our hardest treks.
 The hardest parts giving it this grade are the ascents and descents over the 4 high passes on stages 6, 12, 13 and 14.
 Not all the passes are like this though, with many offering grassy paths through Alpine meadows.
-In terms of distance, the route has 2 long days; the long crossing of the Surenenpass from Altdorf to Engelberg, and the final long day from Col des Mosses to Montreux.
+In terms of distance, the route has 2 long days; the long crossing of the Surenenpass from Altdorf to Engelberg, and the day from Gstaad to Château d’Oex.
 Good public transport can help shorten these 2 and many of the other days, with 3.5km and 1,080m ascent being shaved off the crossing of the Surenenpass by taking the cable car.
-For the final day, the cog railway can be taken from Rochers de Naye or from Glion to the end point at Montreux.

 The Via Alpina crosses the breadth of Switzerland and intersects numerous North-South bus and train routes.
 We walk within a short train ride of Lucerne (Luzern), Bern and then Lausanne.
 It will become enticing to see more of Switzerland!
 We are always delighted to chat about train routes after your trip, to various Swiss locations.
 Attractions include Switzerland's scenic rail lines, of course, and these are often reachable within a day trip off-route.